CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Introduction

 Embodied Reference Understanding (ERU)~\cite{chen2021yourefit} is the task of identifying a specific object in a visual scene based on language instructions and pointing cues in the image.
 It plays a key role in real-world applications like human-robot interaction, assistive robotics, and augmented reality, where systems must understand which object a person refers to.

-While grounding models~\cite{liu2024grounding} have made significant progress in detecting objects mentioned in natural language, they often fall short in ERU task, particularly in ambiguous scenes.
+While grounding models~\cite{liu2024grounding} and LMMs~\cite{bai2023qwen,bai2025qwen2,beyer2024paligemma,steiner2024paligemma} have made significant progress in detecting objects mentioned in natural language, they often fall short in ERU task, particularly in ambiguous scenes.
 When multiple instances of the same object type are present, these models tend to detect all matching candidates without the ability to disambiguate and identify the specific target intended by the user.
 Moreover, when the textual instruction itself is vague or ambiguous, grounding models struggle even further, often failing to identify the correct target object or producing no confident prediction at all due to the inherent ambiguity.
-This limitation highlights the need for additional disambiguation cues, embodied gesture signals, that can help resolve referential ambiguity and enable accurate identification of the intended object.
-Therefore, both embodied gesture signals and language reference are crucial to identify the referent.
-In ERU, two main challenges arise.
-(1) identifying candidate objects from the text, as in standard grounding tasks, and (2) interpreting the pointing cue from visual input to guide the final prediction.
-The latter requires understanding human pose, inferring pointing direction, and handling visual complexities like perspective, occlusion, and depth.
+This limitation highlights the need for additional disambiguation cues that can help resolve referential ambiguity and enable accurate identification of the intended object.
+Therefore, both embodied gesture signals (pointing) and language reference are crucial to identify the referent, aligning with early multimodal interaction studies~\cite{yang1998visual,suhm1999model}.